Reginald Manningham-Buller, 1st Viscount Dilhorne: Background and education

 Born in Amersham, Buckinghamshire, Manningham-Buller was the only son of Sir Mervyn Manningham-Buller, 3rd Baronet, grandson of Sir Edward Manningham-Buller, 1st Baronet, of Dilhorne Hall, Staffordshire, a junior member of the Yarde-Buller family headed by Baron Churston.
 His mother was the Hon.
 Lilah Constance, Lady Manningham-Buller OBE, daughter of Charles Cavendish, 3rd Baron Chesham and granddaughter of Hugh Grosvenor, 1st Duke of Westminster.

 His uncle's seat of Dilhorne Hall having passed to an heiress ineligible for the baronetcy, Manningham-Buller grew up in Northamptonshire.
-(Although now pronounced "Dill-horn" by locals, he preferred the older pronunciation of "Dill-urn".)
+(Although pronounced "Dill-horn" by locals in later years, he preferred the older pronunciation of "Dill-urn".)
 He was educated at Eton College, where he caused a fellow pupil to be expelled for making advances to another boy.
 He then attended Magdalen College, Oxford, where he took a Third in Law, before being called to the Bar by the Inner Temple in 1927.

 Political career

-Manningham-Buller was elected to the House of Commons in a 1943 by-election as Member of Parliament (MP) for Daventry.
-He was briefly Parliamentary Secretary to the Minister of Works in the caretaker government of Winston Churchill before it lost power in the general election of 1945, and became a King's Counsel in 1947.
+Manningham-Buller was elected to the House of Commons in a 1943 by-election as member of parliament (MP) for Daventry.
+He was briefly Parliamentary Secretary to the Ministry of Works in the caretaker government of Winston Churchill before it lost power in the general election of 1945, and became a King's Counsel in 1947.
 In 1950, his seat became Northamptonshire South.

 Law officer of the Crown

-When Churchill regained power in 1951 Manningham-Buller was knighted and became Solicitor-General; in 1954 he was sworn of the Privy Council and became Attorney General for England and Wales.
-In 1956 he succeeded his father as fourth Baronet.
+When Churchill regained power in 1951, Manningham-Buller became the Solicitor General for England and Wales and was knighted; in 1954 he was sworn into the Privy Council and became the Attorney-General for England and Wales.
+In 1956 he succeeded his father in his baronetcy.